isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-20-post-Tapioca.md

 <section>
 	<h4>Environmental needs:</h4>
-<p>Spearmints are usually grown in about 4-8 hours of indirect sunlight, or 2-6 hours of direct sunlight if watered frequently.
-Spearmints are vulnerable to heat stress, and need to be watered frequently during the dry season or if they are grown in more than 4 hours of direct sunlight. </p>
-<p>Plants do best in moist, well-drained soil at least 5cm deep, making them suitable for container gardening.
-These plants are vulnerable to root rot, so ensure that your pots drain well, and that your soil has plenty of organic matter to let the roots breathe.</p>
+<p>Tapioca is a hardy crop that can grows well in well in 4-6 hours of direct sunlight or at least 6 hours of indirect sunlight.
+Plants do best in well-draining sandy loam soils at least 30cm deep but are also highly tolerant of dry soils and drought-prone environments.
+To optimise tuber growth, add plenty of organic matter to the soil to encourage root and stem growth.</p>
 	<br>
 	</section>